SANtricity error in the Recovery GURU:

 - On rare occasions, this may need to be run twice to fully recover a battery affected by previous downrev code issues.

-- If none of above solved the issue,
+- If none of above solved the issue, please contact NetApp Technical Support as a replacement may be necessary.

 - All BBU's (Battery Backup Units) for all E-Series products are either LION or LIFEPO4 based thus have a 10-year projected lifespan when running with current code that is free of defects causing unwanted BBU malfunction.